vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 On Windows Python can be installed to all possible locations and does not appear in PATH environment variable.
 Then you must set this value to the proper sphinx-build.exe file path.

+> If you intend to use Python VirtualEnv setup, please set `python.pythonPath` accordingly, and this extension will then pick up that setting instead of `sphinxBuildPath`.

 # Troubleshooting Guide
 If any error happens, please follow the steps below to locate the possible causes.